Please keep in mind some very important information reagrding Academic Student Employee (ASE) appointments:

 - Instructors will be in contact with their GSIs to arrange section times and any pre-instruction meetings closer to the semester of instruction.

 - First time GSIs are required to attend the Teaching Conference for First-Time GSIs.
 Any conflicts should be directed to their office via e-mail.

-- If you have a conflict with your assignment, you must notify the ASE Appointments team no later than November 15, 2019 for the Spring Semester.
+- If you have a conflict with your assignment, you must notify the ASE appointments team no later than 24 October 2022 for the Spring Semester.

 - A copy of the Graduate Council Policy on Appointments and Mentoring of GSIs can be found online at the Teaching and Resource Center.

 - While every effort will be made to prevent changes, it may be necessary to reassign your assignment if: 1) a course is canceled; 2) enrollment does not justify the number of ASEs assigned to the course; or 3) the student's services are needed in another course.

 - All appointments fall under the Reader and Tutor Appointments section of the Graduate Division Handbook.

 - Readers render diverse services as course assistants, which will normally include the grading of student papers and examinations, attendance at lectures, office hours, consultation with the instructor, and other course-related duties such as proctoring DSP examinations.
 Readers may not perform teaching duties.

 - All readership appointments are tentative until a contract is issued, and the specific assignment is still changeable if: 1) a course is canceled; 2) enrollment does not justify the number of ASEs assigned to the course; or 3) the student's services are needed in another course.

 - Readers are required to attend all lectures, read and grade papers and exams for up to 65 students, as well as proctor DSP exams when necessary.